kylelawrencedev/gym-records-crud/README.md

 At the bottom of the gym session will be two buttons, one to delete the gym session and one to edit the session in case the user input something wrong into the session.
 Underneath the previous week’s gym sessions is a button that says, “View All”.
 Pressing this button will show the user all their previous gym sessions plus the current sessions.

-### New Week Page:

-The new week page will have a start date, which the user will choose for when they want that week to start.
-And an end date, which is for when the user wants the week to end.
-This week will be numbered after the previous week.
-If it is the first week then it will be “Week 1”, if it is the 10th week then it will be “Week 10”.

-Below the date pickers and what the week number will be, there will be 2 buttons.
-One that says cancel, if the user wants to stop creating a new week.
-And another button for once the user has finished filling out the form that will say, “Create”.
-This button will then create the week.
-This newly created week will become the user’s new current week.
-Which will mean it shows at the top of the Overview page.

 ### New Session Page:

 The user will land on a new page with a form for the new session.
 This form will have an input field for the user to give the session a heading.
 Below this input field will be another input field with the name of the workout for the user to put.
 “Workout: Bicep curls”.
 Next to this input field will be 3 dropdown options.
 These options will be Reps, sets and weight.